• Skip to primary navigation

 baked no-knead pumpkin harvest bread with a cinnamon stem in the middle. white and orange mini pumpkins in background

-Overhead shot of a blue bowl filled with flour with bowls of dried fruit, pumpkin and sunflower seeds and pumpkin puree.1
+Overhead shot of a blue bowl filled with flour.

-Wooden board with blue bowl filled with white flour and pumpkin puree water blend on top of the flour3
+Wooden board with blue bowl filled with white flour and pumpkin puree water blend on top of the flour

-A blue bowl with pumpkin harvest bread dough and a dough whisk on the side of the bowl.4
+A blue bowl with no-knead harvest bread dough and a dough whisk on the side of the bowl.

 1. In a large bowl blend flour, salt, and yeast.